atul-nan/gsoc/2024/README.md

 ### 3. Improve & Add X1 Vault core features
 **Mentors**: Irshad Ansari, Ujjwal Kumar, Akshit Taneja

 **Description**: Enhance the existing codebase by porting it to the latest platforms or versions.
-Improving user experience, security & performance of the X1Vault by implementing features and improvements that are core to the X1Vault.
+Improving user experience, security & performance of the X1 Vault by implementing features and improvements that are core to the X1 Vault.
 Participants will be working on optimizing the existing implementation for a better experience or supporting new features such as Wallet Session to improve user experience & make the product more versatile.

 **Tech Stack**:
 * Any one of the relevant languages (e.g., JavaScript for web, C/C++ for firmware),
 * OAuth for authentication,
 * Cryptography

-**Estimated Time**: 200-400 hours
+**Estimated Time**: 175 hours

-**Difficulty** : Medium to Hard
+**Difficulty** : Hard